 N.S.W. contingent Australian soldiers from New South Wales in south east Australia.
 When the Anglo-Boer War broke out in 1899, it was seen as an opportunity for Australia, at that time made up of six colonies on the brink of federation, to show its commitment to Britain.
 Over 16,000 Australian troops, all volunteers, served in it, mostly in mounted troops sent out by each individual colony.
 See also notes to “The Young Queen”.

-[Stanza 1] wattle a plant of the mimosa family, found in Australia.
+[Stanza 1] wattle a plant of the mimosa family, native to Australia, introduced to South Africa in 1871 for its bark, use4d in tanning.
+[D.H.]

 [Stanza 2] small wet fine rain.
 In writing this poem, Kipling appears to have been echoing the intense late medieval poem: